strangerloops/memento/README.md

 memento
 =======

-An app for getting back to places you've been.
+An iOS app for getting back to places where you've taken photos.